capstone-engine/capstone-engine.github.io/testimonial.md

 Capstone.
 Not only the disassembly is sound and accurate (being derived from LLVM's specifications), but it's also fully open source.
-Best of all, we could leverage previous work done with Capstone to craft our own disassembly tools targetting SystemZ.
+Best of all, we could leverage previous work done with Capstone to craft our own disassembly tools targeting SystemZ.
 Just plain awesome!
 A warm thank to the Capstone community :)
 >
 <p style="text-align: right"><i>Jonathan Brossard, Toucan System</i></p>